-Under BRSA regulations, related parties of the Bank include entities or individuals that are directors, shareholders, general managers and deputy general managers (and, even if they are employed under different titles, managers who have equivalent or higher positions in terms of their responsibilities and powers), the respective spouses and children of any of the aforementioned individuals, affiliates or entities under the common management or control of the Bank.
+Under BRSA regulations, related parties of the Bank include: (a) entities or individuals that are directors, qualified shareholders (e.g., holders of shares that represent, directly or indirectly, 10% or more of the capital or voting rights of the Bank or that yield the privilege to appoint members to the Bank's board of directors even though such rate is below 10%), general managers and deputy general managers (and, even if they are employed under different titles, managers who have equivalent or higher positions in terms of their responsibilities and powers), (b) the respective spouses and children of any of the aforementioned individuals, (c) affiliates and (d) entities under the common management or control of the Bank.

-The Bank is controlled by QNB through its ownership of a 99.88% stake in the Bank as of 31 December 2022.
+The Bank is controlled by QNB through its ownership of a 99.88% stake in the Bank as of 31 December 2023.
 Set forth below is a summary of the Bank's material transactions and arrangements with QNB and its other related parties.

-Turkish banking regulations limit exposure to related companies, and the Group's exposure to QNB and its subsidiaries and other affiliated/other rated parties is within the limit permitted by the regulations.
+Turkish banking regulations limit exposure to related companies, and the Group's exposure to QNB and its subsidiaries and other affiliated/other related parties is within the limit permitted by the regulations.
 See "Turkish Regulatory Environment - Lending Limits."